Juxtaposy/Astek/README.md

 reimbursement available for given type.
 Entering receipt value will add the amount to the sum up to maximum specified.

-- Daily allowance is limited by the trip duration spefied by trip date.
-Maximum number of days is which is consdered ranged from: End-Start + 1.
+- Daily allowance is limited by the trip duration specified by trip date.
+Maximum number of days is which is considered ranged from: End-Start + 1.
 Reimbursement is multiplication of daily allowance x number of days.